 Aside from your phone, here’s what you should look into getting your hands on:

 What’s the use of urban survival gear if you don’t have a backpack to store it all in?
 A plastic bag is out of the question, and so is just strapping everything to your body unless you want to be a walking target.
-With that said, get a backpack that won’t catch attention but is functional enough to store all the things you need to carry with you.
+With that said, get a backpack that doesn’t catch attention but is functional enough to store all the things you need to carry with you.

 Emergency Solar Charger

 If you’re in a highly urbanized area, chances are when SHTF, power will be down as well.
 Power banks will work great, but when it runs out of juice, it’s done.
-That’s why an emergency solar charger as part of your gear will make things better.
-With it, you can recharge your phone, your emergency radio, your power banks, even your flashlight.
+That’s why an emergency solar charger as part of your urban gear will make things better.
+With it, you can recharge your phone, your emergency radio, your power banks, and even your flashlight.

 In an urban setting, getting your hands on drinkable water is going to be hard.
 You can’t just walk into a store and grab a bottle, nor do you want to fight the crowd of panicked people for that.
 Supposedly, you should have drinking water on you, 3 gallons to a person.

-- Four-Way Water Key
+Four-Way Water Key

-- Portable Water Filter
+Portable Water Filter

 A portable water filter will be easy to store in your bag and can be a pretty helpful tool in times of need.
-It’s a good back up to have on you and can do well in both the urban setting and in the wilderness.
+It’s a good backup to have on you and can do well in both the urban setting and in the wilderness.

 You never know when you might need to move rusty stuff; tetanus is the last thing you’d want.
-It would be wise to get tactical gloves with kevlar lining as they protect from cuts, abrasions, and heat.
+It would be wise to get tactical gloves with Kevlar lining as they protect from cuts, abrasions, and heat.
 Reinforced knuckles also give that added protection when you’re doing some hard work that involves your hands.

 First Aid Kit

 When things go down, people panic, and when people panic, sometimes people get hurt.
 You’ll want to have a first aid kit with all the necessary medical supplies and essentials on hand.
 Don’t stock up on a full medical kit.
-Save those for your bug out locations as you don’t want the unnecessary stuff weighing you down when on the run in the city.
+Save those for your bug out locations, as you don’t want the unnecessary stuff weighing you down when on the run in the city.

 Staying in the know is essential when things go down.
 You want to hear all the vital info being broadcasted, and a TV is out of the question.
 Cables might be down, and the internet might not be an option, too.

 You might think that being in an urban jungle, ATMs will be easy to get to.
-True that they might be easy to get to but will they even be running?
+It’s true they might be easy to get to, but will they even be running?
 Having cash on hand can make all the difference.

-Remember, you’re just trying to leave the urban setting to get to your next location so you’ll have a good stock wherever you’re heading.
-Trail mix and energy bars are great choices, while candies can also give you a nice boost of energy.
+Remember, you’re just trying to leave the city to get to your next location, so you’ll have a good stock wherever you’re heading.
+Trail mix and energy bars are great choices, while candy can also give you a nice boost of energy.
 A few MREs can also come in handy, sustaining you for a few days just until you get to where you need to be.

-Zippos and Bics in your gear can come in handy without you even knowing it.
-They can provide back up light in an underground tunnel or sewer in case your flashlights are out, and they typically don’t weigh you down.
+Zippos and BICs can come in handy without you even knowing it.
+These urban gear can provide backup light in an underground tunnel or sewer in case your flashlights are out, and they typically don’t weigh you down.

 Are you ready to put together your urban survival gear?
-It might seem simple but it can be a tasking job.
+It might seem simple, but it can be a tasking job.
 Luckily, we’ve laid out the items, all you gotta do is find the right ones for you.
-Go for quality items that can weather the storm and you’ll be good to go.
+Go for quality items that can weather the storm, and you’ll be good to go.

-Remember, circumstances can force your hand so think ahead and plan ahead, too.
+Remember, circumstances can force your hand, so think ahead and plan ahead, too.